laravel/docs/notifications.md

 <a name="adding-a-client-reference"></a>
 ### Adding a Client Reference

-If you need to keep track of costs per user, team or client, you can optionally add a clientReference to the notification.
-This client reference will then be reportable by Vonage so that you can better understand SMS usage.
-The clientReference can be any string up to 40 characters.
+If you would like to keep track of costs per user, team, or client, you may add a "client reference" to the notification.
+Vonage will allow you to generate reports using this client reference so that you can better understand a particular customer's SMS usage.
+The client reference can be any string up to 40 characters:

     /**
      * Get the Vonage / SMS representation of the notification.